 An International team with participation by researchers with close links to the Instituto de Astrofísica de Canarias and the University of La Laguna, obtains the first clear observational evidence that the mass of the supermassive central black hole in a massive galaxy affects the formation of new stars during its lifetime.
 This had been a widely accepted hypothesis, and is a key to theoretical simulations of massive galaxies, but it lacked observational confirmation.
 The results of this research were published yesterday in Nature magazine.

-“In this work,” adds Ignacio, “we analyse the spectra of the centres of 74 galaxies using data from the Hobby-Eberly Telescope Massive Galaxy Survey with the aim of finding out how the rate of star formation in these systems has changed during their lifetimes (the “star formation history”).
+“In this work,” adds Ignacio, “we analyze the spectra of the centers of 74 galaxies using data from the Hobby-Eberly Telescope Massive Galaxy Survey with the aim of finding out how the rate of star formation in these systems has changed during their lifetimes (the “star formation history”).
 To do this we used codes which allow us to compare the observed spectra with those predicted by models of stellar evolution.
-In this way we can learn how many stars of different ages there are in each of the observed galaxies.”
+In this way, we can learn how many stars of different ages there are in each of the observed galaxies.”

 “As a result of this analysis,” explains Tomás Ruiz Lara, a researcher at the IAC and one of the authors of the Nature article, “we can explore the different star formation histories in galaxies with black holes of different masses.
 Our findings suggest clearly that, in effect, supermassive central black holes can affect the formation of stars throughout the lifetime of the galaxy, and that this effect depends on their masses.”